Luke-Rand/Luke-Rand/README.md

 - 👋 Hi, I’m @Luke-Rand
 - 👀 I’m interested in scripting and building tools
-- 🌱 I’m currently learning Full Stack development
+- 🌱 I’m currently learning full stack development and DevOps
-- 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: my DMs

 <!---